Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Liquidity freezes, attackers arbitrage on source.

-Impact: Channel halts; $5M in stalled IBC transfers (high severity).
+Impact: Channel halts; stalled IBC transfers (high severity).

 Recommendations: